• Articles

 In some circumstances, clearing the goods through customs is also the responsibility of the consignee.
 Here, further documentation may need to be filled out, and any applicable taxes or levies may need to be paid.

-If the consignee is unfamiliar with the procedure, this duty might be transferred to a third-party customs broker.
 Working with third-party importing partners like TecEx can help in these situations, as they can step in and deal with the documentation required for a successful transaction.

-When is a Consignee needed?
+When Is a Consignee Needed?

 Depending on the circumstances, a consignee is usually required when importers are shipping goods from one country to another.

-The requirement for a consignee can differ depending on the shipping terms and the particular requirements of the shipment, just like with the importer of record.
+The requirement for a consignee can differ depending on the shipping terms or incoterms and the particular requirements of the shipment, just like with the importer of record.
 Regardless, when the shipment is made, it’s crucial to define the duties and obligations of the consignee and the importer of record to make sure that everyone is aware of their responsibilities.

-How Should you Decide Between an Importer of Record vs Consignee?
+How Should You Decide Between an Importer of Record vs Consignee?

 For example, you may want to choose an Importer of Record if you are importing goods into a new country for the first time or are not familiar with the customs clearance process in the destination country.
 An experienced Importer of Record can help ensure that all necessary paperwork is completed accurately and on time, and that any applicable taxes or duties are paid.